Australian Taekwondo | Stretching FYI

-Dynamic stretching is often preferred by experts and beginners alike, because the risk of injuring yourself is much lower than Ballistic stretching.
+Dynamic stretching is often preferred by experts and beginners alike because the risk of injuring yourself is much lower than Ballistic stretching.
 Although both stretching techniques can help you improve your flexibility, Dynamic stretching can help you more when it comes to balance and coordination.

 This type is considered the controlled one.
 You will experience stretching out specific groups of muscles until you feel a slight pain.
 That will be the indication that you need to hold that position for ten to sixty seconds.
-This will be accompanied with slow and steady breathing.
+This will be accompanied by slow and steady breathing.

 Static stretching is recommended for general fitness, even for an Australian Taekwondo session.
 It is beginner friendly and does not put too much risk on your muscles.

 Stretching is an important part of an Australian Taekwondo session.
-It does not only improve your flexibility and range of movement, but it also reduces the risks in injuries.
+It does not only improve your flexibility and range of movement, but it also reduces the risks of injuries.
 Start training with our best instructors today.
 Call us at 1300 338 919 for more information.

 ← Back to Blog